Tembrel/expressions/README.md

 ### Adding new operator categories and extending expressions

-To ensure that operators are singletons, the framework uses the typesafe enum pattern.
+To ensure that operators are singletons, the framework uses the emulated extensible enum pattern.
 Following this pattern is not strictly required for user-defined operators, but extended parsing only works with enum types.